 The SAT might be more appealing to international students than the ACT for a couple of reasons.

 One is that the verbal sections (Reading and Writing) now count for half the exam score, rather than two-thirds of the total score.
 For students whose first language is not English, this decrease in emphasis on Reading and Writing could be a welcome feature.

 Second, the SAT no longer features obscure vocabulary words.
 These tough words were challenging for native and non-native English speakers alike, so the elimination of Sentence Completion questions might make the SAT easier for international students.

 Now, one challenge of the SAT is to glean the meaning of more common words that are being used in unusual ways.
 Along similar lines, SAT questions now feature straightforward wording, making them easier to understand.

 The two sections of the SAT—Reading & Writing and Math—also feature graphs, charts, and tables.
 So if you're strong at interpreting data, this test feature might appeal to you.

 Cons of the SAT for International Students

 The best way to get a sense of how SAT questions work is to take sample practice tests, as I'll discuss below.
-First though, let's consider the structure of the ACT, along with its pros and cons for international students applying to college in the U.S.
+But first, let's consider the structure of the ACT, along with its pros and cons for international students applying to college in the US.

 There's no bad or good test for your college applications.
 Rather, you should choose the one that helps you get the higher score!